scarlett-KONG/QuantumComputing101/Engineer/ReadMe.md

 The typical workflow we follow to run experiments at scale.
 This includes selecting the best primitives for your use-case, mapping a problem to a quantum circuit, and applying error mitigation and suppression, which enable us to squeeze as much power out of these machines as possible."

+## Performance metrics for Processor

+Each processor lists three performance metrics, which we discussed in the previous lesson, but as a reminder, they are: qubit count, EPLG, and CLOPS.